THE FREE LANCE

 “There isn’t a more bona fide hermit in the whole United States—including Sharktooth Shoal—than Noah John Rondeau,” Clayton B. Seagears, naturalist, newspaperman and artist wrote in Conservationist magazine, 1946.

-From 1929 to 1950, 21 years, Rondeau lived full-time a 1/4 mile upriver from the Ouluska lean-to high up on a bluff overlooking the river with a panoramic view of the northern end of the Cold River Valley, crowned by a ring of mountains.
+From 1929 to 1950, 21 years, Rondeau lived high up on a bluff overlooking the Cold River with a panoramic view of the northern end of the valley, crowned by a ring of mountains.
 It was next to an old dam loggers called "Big Dam."

 Rondeau built two small cabins with material salvaged from an abandoned lumber camp.
 He named them Town Hall and the Hall of Records.
 He hunted, fished, trapped and kept a small garden.
 Sometimes a friendly pilot with the state Conservation Department flew over Rondeau’s compound and air-dropped fresh bread as well as bundles of newspapers.
 A pot of "everlasting" stew always boiled slow on his stove.